-After the first Random Read access, the page data (2112 Bytes) are transferred to the Page Buffer in a time of tWHBH (refer to Table 21 for value).
+After the first Random Read access, the page data (2112 Bytes or 1056 Words) is transferred to the Page Buffer in a time of tWHBH (refer to Table 25 for value).
 Once the transfer is complete the Ready/Busy signal goes High.
 The data can then be read out sequentially (from selected column address to last column address) by pulsing the Read Enable signal.